Home Tooth - Straight-tusked Elephant

 Physical Description

-Fossil of Straight-tusked Elephant molar tooth.
+Fossil, partial backend fragment of the right lower molar (M2) of Straight-tusked Elephant.
 Found on Evering Road, next to Rectory Road station, during sewer works in 1960.

 Object history